ZiggyCreatures/FusionCache/README.md

 FusionCache is being used **in production** on **real world projects** for years, happily handling millions and millions of requests.

-Considering that the FusionCache packages have been downloaded more than **6 million times** (thanks everybody!) it may very well be used even more.
+Considering that the FusionCache packages have been downloaded more than **10 million times** (thanks everybody!) it may very well be used even more.

-Oh, and it is being used in products by Microsoft itself, like [Data API Builder]()!
+Oh, and it is being used in products by Microsoft itself, like [Data API Builder](https://devblogs.microsoft.com/azure-sql/data-api-builder-ga/)!

 ## 😍 Are you using it?